 Section 4.
-Meetings of the executive committee shall be held by the call of the president or a majority of the executive committee, THREE (3)THREE (3) days’ notice having been given.
+Meetings of the executive committee shall be held by the call of the president or a majority of the executive committee, THREE (3) days’ notice having been given.
 A majority of the executive committee shall constitute a quorum.

-Section 5.
-The immediate past president and the assistant principal may serve as non-voting members on the executive committee.

 ARTICLE XI: EXECUTIVE BOARD

 Section 1.
 The executive board shall consist of the officers of the association and the chairmen of standing committees.
-The principal of the school or his/her designee and TWO (2) representatives appointed by the principal or elected by the faculty also may serve on the executive board.
+The principal of the school or his/her designee and a representative appointed by the principal or elected by the faculty also may serve on the executive board.
 The chairmen of the standing committees shall be appointed by the officers of the association not more than thirty (30) days following the election of officers.

 #Section 2.
 A PTA member shall not serve as a voting member of a constituent organization's board at the local, council, district, region, state or national level while serving as a paid employee of, or under contract to, that constituent organization.